Hendrik Helmer: Career

-Recent Work
+Recent work

 In 2018, Helmer collaborated with Michele Bettencourt on the album New Normal.
 In 2025, he produced, wrote, and recorded a follow-up project with Bettencourt in New York City titled Vampire Time, released on Licorice Pizza Records in Los Angeles.
 The release was supported by the single Everybody Loves a Circus, with coverage in New Music Radio Network describing Helmer as an "accomplished guitarist in New York City" and one of the exceptional musicians involved in the project.

 The single also received chart recognition.
 It debuted at number 28 on the Independent Music Network Mainstream Top 30 Countdown, was listed among the most-added tracks on National Radio Hits AC40 with 11 reporting stations, and appeared on New Music Weekly's "Up & Coming" list with five station adds.

+The recent single Gilded Age hits number one in the top 40 internet charts in July of 2026.

+In 2025 Helmer also recorded his 4th studio album FOR HARRY which featured drum icon Vinnie Colaiuta on drums on 4 songs.

 Additional reporting in Airplay Access emphasized Bettencourt's early collaboration with Helmer, noting that she "joined forces with Hendrik Helmer, an accomplished guitarist in New York City" to record New Normal, which, although never marketed or distributed, was described as "as timely now as it was then."

 Drummer Andy Parker of UFO also referenced Helmer as part of the production team for Vampire Time, alongside Everett Bradley, Steve Ferrone, and Kerry Brown.

+Recognition

+In 2025, Helmer contributed to the single "Everybody Loves a Circus" by Michele Bettencourt & Vampire Time, which received the Independent Music Network (IMN) Award for Mainstream Breakout Single.

+In 2000, Helmer received a documentary film award in Frankfurt am Main, Germany, for Go With the Flow, a film that was produced by Karl Wortmann through the production company Ikon3film.